Firecracker: Finland

 Firecrackers sold to consumers are restricted to 0.95 grams of black powder.
 The ban on larger firecrackers went into effect in 1996.
 Before, mid-size kiinanpommi or kiinari ("Chinese bomb") and tykinlaukaus and large tykäri ("artillery shot") had become cheap and common products that were often used by children after the celebration, leading to accidents.

+Hong Kong

+Firecrackers and fireworks were banned in Hong Kong for security reasons in 1967, as a result of many IED attacks in the 1967 Leftist Riot.
+However, the government stages a fireworks display in Victoria Harbour for New Year countdown and the second day of the Chinese New Year.

 Hungary

 Firecrackers are banned in Hungary since 2005.
 Other types of consumer fireworks are only allowed to be sold and used on New Year's Eve.
 Many people smuggle firecrackers from Slovakia, where they are legal.

 India

 Firecrackers are easily available in India and are used to mark a celebratory event.
 They are legal, and anyone 18 and over can buy them without a licence.

-Diwali fireworks are a family event in many parts of India.
+Vijayadashami and Diwali fireworks are a family event in many parts of India.
 People light up fireworks near their homes and in streets.
 Additionally, cities and communities have community fireworks.

 This custom may have begun on the Indian subcontinent after 1400 CE when gunpowder started being utilised in Indian warfare.

 India's first fireworks factory was established in Calcutta during the 19th century.

 In October and November, farmers from Punjab and Haryana burn agricultural waste and the weather tends not to be windy, so Delhi's air pollution usually increases, which has been a major environmental problem in recent years.
 Firecrackers for the Diwali holiday can worsen this pollution.
 In October 2017, the Supreme Court banned firecrackers in Delhi, as a result of which the industry said it faced losses of Rs 1,000-crore and consequently layoffs.

 After India's National Green Tribunal (NGT) ordered a ban in the NCR region on the sale and use of crackers in 2020, the Council for Scientific and Industrial Research (CSIR) developed "green crackers" that used less polluting raw materials.
 Several states in India have either banned firecrackers or limited the time, noise level and type (mandatory use of less polluting firecrackers) that can be used.
-Nonetheless, many firecrackers were used to celebrate the Diwali holiday in 2020, immediately after which Delhi's air pollution was over 9 times the level that the World Health Organization considers safe.
+Nonetheless, many firecrackers were used to celebrate the Vijayadashami and Diwali holidays in 2020, immediately after which Delhi's air pollution was over 9 times the level that the World Health Organization considers safe.